This post has been sitting in my drafts folder for almost a year now, and the relaunch of my blog is a great opportunity to get it out there.

 As a I was a web developer you are probably thinking that we didn't do enough to ensure that the business could turn around.
 In a way, you're right.

 Other companies were operating in Yell's primary domain of business search.
 Google was a massive competitor but it also provided most of the sites traffic.

-Smaller, more focussed companies were coming up fast and taking Yell’s user base.
+Smaller, more focussed companies were coming up fast and taking Yell's user base.
 Yelp replicated the model, but had better reviews and more user content.
 Trip Advisor trumped us when it came to restaurant and hotel search.
-MyHammer and Check-A-Trade took some of our share of users for tradesmen.
+MyHanmmer and Check-a-Trade took some of our share of users for tradesmen.

 What was Yell's response to all this?
 To be honest, I wasn't sure.
 The company changed it's name to hibu.
 Changed the board.
 Cut costs through redundancies.
 Added some new priorities (people want websites).
 Run a project for a year without releasing it to the public.
 Cut more costs through redundancies.
 Local newsletters (I'm not joking).

 And through all this Yell.com didn't have any significant changes.
 We swapped one mapping provider for another.
 We tinkered around with the user interface.
 But we didn't do anything to try and win our users back.

 Our legacy codebase was holding us back.
 Too much technical debt had was present and it meant our cycle times increased.
 Every change we wanted to make meant diving into a hornets nest and ensuring you didn't get stung on the way back out.

 It wasn't just our code though, our product needed improving to match our competition.

 Our reviews experience was poor.
 User content was absent and we just didn't have the depth of information on businesses as our competitors.
 Everyone knew that the experience sucked, but we felt trapped by our legacy code and legacy processes to do anything about it.

 We were too busy fighting fires and building workarounds for questionable sales models.